davidp84/SEPMA2/README.txt

+5. System Owner menu

+After logging in as system owner (2.4), you will be able to access the system owner menu.

+In your terminal, the running program will display two menu options:

+ 1 - Generate Report

+ 0 - Logout

+ 5.1 Generate Report
+ // TODO - Tomas

+ 5.2 Logout

+ Selecting '0' in the system owner menu will log you out and return to the main menu.

-5. Tickets
+6. Tickets

-Tickets are the IT Issues logged by staff to technicians
+Tickets are the IT Issues logged by staff to technicians.

-.

-5.1 Ticket Status
+6.1 Ticket Status

 When tickets are created by staff they are automatically given the status of open.
 If a technician logs into the program they can follow steps to changing the status from 'open' to 'closed and resolved', 'closed and unresolved' or 'archived'.

-5.2 Ticket Severity
+6.2 Ticket Severity

 Tickets are given a severity to signal the severity of the IT Issue faced.
 Ticket severities are:

 1 - Low

 2 - Medium

 3 - High

-5.3 Assigned Technician
+6.3 Assigned Technician

 A ticket will have an assigned technician.
 The assigned technician will attempt to resolve the IT Issue.
 Tickets with a Severity of High will be assigned to a level 2 technician, otherwise all other tickets are assigned to Level 1 technicians.

-5.4 Ticket ID
+6.4 Ticket ID

 A ticket will automatically be assigned a unique ID.